ITF-14 Carton Barcodes

 1) Two EAN barcodes (one to go onto the tins that are being sold individually, and the other to go onto the 4-pack tins); and

-2) Two ITF-14 carton codes (one generated from each of the EAN barcode numbers).
-One ITF-code would be for the delivery boxes that contained the individual tins, the other ITF-14 code would be printed onto the delivery boxes that contained the 4-pack lots of tins.
+2) Two ITF-14 carton codes (one generated from each EAN barcode number).
+One ITF code would be for the delivery boxes that contained the individual tins; the other ITF-14 code would be printed onto the delivery boxes that contained the 4-pack lots of tins.

 “Thank you very much.
 I’ve never bought barcodes before and this was exceptionally easy!”
 Shauna S

 “Thanks so much for your speedy processing of this!
 It is much appreciated.”
 Nancy C